It’s an emotion worth expressing

-Gratitude has become a buzzword in the healthy living space and it’s more than just saying “thank you.”
-“Gratitude is a positive emotion, but it can’t be reduced to just that,” says Richard S. Pond, Jr., PhD, social psychologist at the University of Kentucky in Lexington.
+Gratitude has become a buzzword in the healthy living space, and it’s more than just saying “thank you.”
+“Gratitude is a positive emotion, but it can’t be reduced to just that,” says Richard S. Pond, Jr., PhD, assistant professor at the University of North Carolina Wilmington.
 “Gratitude basically motivates you to be sensitive to other people’s concerns.
 It acts as a barometer in the sense that when you feel gratitude, you realize that you’re benefiting from someone else’s actions.”
-We talked to Pond about how to channel gratitude in our lives, toward others, and why it’s important.

 The Personal Perks

 We often think of gratitude as being thankful for what others give us, or as something we “give” to others.
-But Pond says view it as a component of your emotional health.
-“It’s all about reflection, being self aware, and being mindful of your experiences,” he says.
+But, Pond says to view it as a component of your emotional health.
+“It’s all about reflection, being self-aware, and being mindful of your experiences,” he explains.

 The Pro-Social Perks

-Being grateful turns out to also help with a very basic need we all share.
+Being grateful also helps with a basic need we all share.
 “This human drive to belong and connect with others through social support is important to our psychological and physical health,” he says.
 “Essentially, when you’re feeling gratitude, it promotes these pro-social intentions, which will help keep those social connections.”
-And it’s not just contact with those close to you.
-If you practice gratitude, you may react more positively to frustrating social situations such as waiting in along line at the DMV (Look at it this way: At least you have a car).
+And, it’s not just contact with those close to you.
+If you practice gratitude, you may react more positively to frustrating social situations such as waiting in a long line at the DMV (Look at it this way: At least you have a car).

 Try this exercise from Pond: